lumiasaki/playground/README.md

 Introduce a very simple dependency injection module in this section, this simple dependency injection module handles the initialization of dependency instance ( entity ), no matter the instance is singleton or normal one, provides some very useful and convenient macros to developers.

-If developer wants to mark a class as dependency instance, which means dependency injection module can handle with its initialization, just make this class conforms to `TWDependencyInstance` protocol, implement the required methods, declare the class as a dependency instance via `MARK_AS_DEPENDENCY_INJECTION_ENTITY` marco, an example likes below:
+If developer wants to mark a class as dependency instance, which means dependency injection module can handle with its initialization, just make this class conforms to `TWDependencyInstance` protocol, implement the required methods, declare the class as a dependency instance via `MARK_AS_DEPENDENCY_INJECTION_ENTITY`, `MARK_AS_DEPENDENCY_INJECTION_ENTITY_WITH_INITIALIZER` or `MARK_AS_DEPENDENCY_INJECTION_ENTITY_WITH_RESOVLER` macro, an example likes below:

 ```objc
 // ClassA.h